 Hazing Prevention Education

-W&L conducts in-person hazing prevention education to all current members, new members, and potential new members of student organizations with a new member process, and advisors and coaches of such organizations.
+W&L offers in-person hazing prevention education to all current members, new members, and potential new members of student organizations with a new member process, and advisors and coaches of such organizations.
+This includes training as required by Adam's law and supplemental educational programs for faculty, staff, and students.

-It's important to remember that certain hazing behaviors may fit into multiple categories.
+It's important to remember that certain hazing behaviors may fit into multiple categories and that the context of the given behavior/activity must be considered.

 The below references are based on national data, not specific to Washington and Lee.